 What’s Always On My Mind?

 Actually think about those questions.
 They will lead you to what either is an idol or what you might be tempted to make an idol.
+Spend some time in prayer asking and seeking what is an idol in your life.

 Idol worship today might look different, but it still exists.
 We shouldn’t let anything, even a good thing, take the place of God in our life.

 I’d love to hear from YOU!
 Share your thoughts below!
 What would you add to this list of modern day idols?
+How would you define idolatry?

 You might also like: 6 Things Jesus Never Said (but Christians believe)

 Don’t forget to leave a comment!
 How do you see idol worship today in our culture?
+What is an idol you see worshiped today?